ballerina-attic/messaging-with-jms-queues/README.md

 ### Deploying on Docker

-You can run the service that we developed above as a docker container.
+You can run the service that we developed above as a Docker container.
-As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to add the corresponding docker annotations to your service code.
+As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to add the corresponding Docker annotations to your service code.
-Since this guide requires `ActiveMQ` as a prerequisite, you need a couple of more steps to configure it in docker container.
+Since this guide requires `ActiveMQ` as a prerequisite, you need a couple of more steps to configure it in Docker container.

-First let's see how to configure `ActiveMQ` in docker container.
+First let's see how to configure `ActiveMQ` in Docker container.

-- Initially, you need to pull the `ActiveMQ` docker image using the below command.
+- Initially, you need to pull the `ActiveMQ` Docker image using the below command.
 ```bash
    $ docker pull webcenter/activemq
 ```

 - Then launch the pulled image using the below command.
-This will start the `ActiveMQ` server in docker with default configurations.
+This will start the `ActiveMQ` server in Docker with default configurations.
 ```bash
    $ docker run -d --name='activemq' -it --rm -P webcenter/activemq:latest
 ```